-- keeps clear written records of all pupil safeguarding and child protection concerns using a standard recording form, with a body map, including actions taken and outcomes as appropriate. - ensures all pupil safeguarding and child protection records are kept securely in a locked location. - ensures the records incorporate the wishes and views of the pupil.
+- keeps clear and comprehensive written records of all pupil safeguarding and child protection concerns using a standard recording form, with a body map, including how the concern was followed up and resolved as well as a note of any action taken, decisions reached and the outcome. - ensures all pupil safeguarding and child protection records are kept securely in a locked location.

+ensures the records incorporate the wishes and views of the pupil.